anjali-deshpande-hub/chronic_kidney_disease/README-project-2.md

 The Partial Dependence Plots suggests model interpretability issues, with incorrect relationships identified for several critical features like HbA1c, SerumCreatinine, GFR etc. The Partial Dependence Plot (PDP) for a logistic regression model shows an inverse relationship between ACR (Albumin-to-Creatinine Ratio) and HbA1C with Chronic Kidney Disease (CKD), and this relationship seems counterintuitive or incorrect based on domain knowledge.
 It suggests potential issues with the model or the data.

-The Precision Recal curve (PR) the models shows that precision decreases from 1 to 0.93 steadily as recall increases from 0 to 1.
+The Precision Recall curve (PR) the models shows that precision decreases from 1 to 0.93 steadily as recall increases from 0 to 1.
 After this linear increase, precision drops from 0.97 to 0.93 in a curved fashion as recall continues to increase.
 This pattern indicates that while the model maintains high precision initially, it experiences a gradual decrease in precision as recall increases, with a noticeable linear phase followed by a curved decline.

 ************************

 ## 3. XGBoost (XGBClassifier) Model

-### XGBoost Model (XGBClassifier) Dashboard
+### XGBoost (XGBClassifier) Model Dashboard

 | Confusion Matrix | ROC Curve |
 |------------------|-----------|